 The annual meeting of the Board of Review will be held on Monday, May 20, 2019 at 6:00 p.m. at City Hall.
 Open books sessions with the Assessor will be held in the Assessors Officer at City Hall on Friday, April 26 from 8:00 a.m. t0 4:00 p.m.
 Please click here for more information.

-The Plan Commission will hold a public hearing on Monday, November 5, 2018 at 7 p.m. to consider a request for a hair salon at N19 W6733 Commerce Court.
+The Common Council will hold a public hearing on Monday, April 29, 2019 at 7 p.m. to consider a land use plan amendment and rezoning for a 5.52 acre parcel located south of W68 N158 Evergreen Blvd.
 Click here for more information.

 The City of Cedarburg has a limited number of Class “B” liquor licenses available based on a State quota.
 The Common Council is interested in establishing a notification list for prospective restaurants.
 If you are interested in having your business placed on a waiting list should a “Class B” liquor license become available, please contact… Continue Reading Notification List for Liquor Licenses